 If you work with Kubernetes, you know this pain: estimating the cost of a specific Kubernetes workload is really hard.
 We talked about why controlling cloud costs is so difficult here.

 But there are a few things you can do to ease this pain and arrive at a more accurate estimation of your workload costs.

-Let’s go over the strategies to help you control the costs and make the most of your resources.
+Let’s go over the strategies to help you control Kubernetes cost and improve cluster management.

 Problem 1: Kubernetes can’t stretch one pod across multiple nodes

 Imagine that you have a node that costs 50$ per month.
 It has 7 GB of memory and offers you 7 CPUs.
 Then you have a workload that requires 3 GB of memory and 3 CPUs in order to run.

 You can fit up to 2 pods worth of that workload in a single node.

 But what if you want to add a third pod of the same kind?
 Get ready to pay another $50/month for it.
 There’s not enough space left for this pod in your node.